avtzis/awesome-linux-ricing/CONTRIBUTING.md

   - Works on Linux
   - Is **AWESOME** and sexy
   - Is helpful and useful
-  - You made and want to share
   - You saw on [r/unixporn](https://www.reddit.com/r/unixporn/)
+  - YOU made and want to share (project should be at least 4 month old to avoid slop)

 is very much welcome.

+Please.
+If you are a vibe coder, and want to share something AI generated to win points, please don't bother.

+---

 List items should be formmated like this:
 ```markdown